SahitiN07/EventFinder.ai/README.md

 - **Scrape real-world event data** from Eventbrite across multiple categories.
 - **Preprocess and enrich event information** with tags like mood, theme, genre.
 - **Embed events into a vector database** using OpenAI embeddings.
-- **Enable a natural language and intent-based search interface** powered by Streamlit, ChromaDB, and OpenAI LLMs (GPT-3.5/4).
+- **Enable a natural language and intent-based search interface** powered by Streamlit, Pinecone, and OpenAI LLMs (GPT-3.5/4).
 - **Summarize and recommend** events dynamically based on user queries.

 ---